An introduction to Trade Marks

 The nature of a Trade Mark

 The easiest way to describe a Trade Mark is to think of it as a "brand".
-It can be a name for a product (OMO), a shop (TRUWORTHS), a business (STANDARD BANK), a logo ( the Mercedes Benz "star"), a slogan (YOU'VE GOT AN UNCLE IN THE FURNITURE BUSINESS), a shape (the shape of the Dimple whisky bottle), or combinations of these.
+It can be a name for a product (OMO), a shop (TRUWORTHS), a business (STANDARD BANK), a logo (the Mercedes Benz "star"), or a slogan (Just do it).
+Even shapes, colours in addition to words and logos (or a combination of all of these) can be Trade Marks.

 Only distinctive Trade Marks can be registered.
-This means that it cannot be descriptive (CD SHOP cannot be registered for a CD shop), nor merely laudatory (no exclusivity can be obtained in words such as "good", "unique" or "best').
+This means that it cannot be descriptive (Apple cannot be registered for Apple Juice), nor merely laudatory (no exclusivity can be obtained in words such as "good", "unique" or "best').